replicatedhq/replicated-docs/docs/enterprise/updating-patching-with-kustomize.md

    You can copy these values from the dialog that appears when you click **Need to edit these files?
 Click here to learn how**.

 1. Create a Kubernetes manifest YAML file and make any desired edits.
-You only need to add the key: value pairs that you want to change because this patch file overwrites the key: value pairs in the corresponding file in the `base` directory.
+You only need to add the fields and values that you want to change because this patch file overwrites the corresponding values in the `base` directory.
 For example, the following `Deployment` patch manifest file shows an edit only to the number of replicas.
 None of the other values in the `base/deployment.yaml` file will be overwritten.

    ```yaml
    apiVersion: apps/v1